2. Feed Qumin

 Note

 The sounds file of a Paralex lexicon usually requires edition, as Qumin imposes more constraints on sound definitions than paralex does.
-See How to write the sounds file?.
-And for the forms table: How to write the paradigms file?.
+See Write the sounds file.
+And for the forms table: Write the paradigms file.

 All Qumin scripts require a dataset to be passed.
 Datasets are referenced by their metadata descriptor, which contains all information Qumin needs.
 A standard Qumin command starts like this: